-heinnovate emplirica Support for entrepreneurs-to-be in cross-generational teams at Comenius University in Bratislava The case in summary At Comenius University in Bratislava (CU), the Department of Strategy and Entrepreneurship offers a course "Development of Entrepreneurial Skills in Cross Generation Teams".
+Support for entrepreneurs-to-be in crossgenerational teams at Comenius University Bratislava The case in summary At Comenius University Bratislava (CU), the Department of Strategy and Entrepreneurship offers the course "Development of Entrepreneurial Skills in Cross Generation Teams".
 It is a semester-long course where seniors and undergraduate students work together in teams on real-life businesses.
 The idea is not only to provide instructions but to transfer motivation and an enterprising mindset between the two generations.
 The seniors who participate in the course are from the University of the Third Age (UTA) which is part of the CU's Centre for Continuing Education.
 Both generations regard their participation fruitful due to the personal and professional experiences gained.
-The main problem so far has been time - students' own time available to develop a business and the short period of time in which the course is taught.
-The teachers and mentors encourage student teams to build their ideas meriting from their personal framework.
 In order to evaluate the teams' business ideas, mentors and peers provide feedback throughout the course.
-1. Introduction to the University and the course Comenius University in Bratislava (CU), named after the philosopher, pedagogue and theologian Johan Amos Comenius, is the largest university in Slovakia.
-It has more than 22,000 students.
-In 2019, the University celebrated its 100th anniversary.
+1. Introduction to the University and its formal and informal learning and support offers in entrepreneurship Comenius University Bratislava (CU), named after the philosopher, pedagogue and theologian Johan Amos Comenius, is the largest and oldest university in Slovakia.
+Founded in 1919, it has more than 22,000 students.
 CU has 13 faculties, among them the Faculty of Management.
-Its offer includes Bachelor, Master and PhD studies.
+Its offer includes bachelor's, master's and PhD studies.
+At CU, promotion of entrepreneurship takes different forms across the faculties.
 The Faculty of Management is the University's heart of entrepreneurship teaching.
-It offers a study programme in business administration where students can select their specialisation, one being entrepreneurship.
-One of the seven departments within the Faculty of Management is the Department of Strategy and Entrepreneurship.
+One of the six departments within the Faculty of Management is the Department of Strategy and Entrepreneurship.
 It focuses on two main themes: Strategic Management and Strategic Thinking as well as Entrepreneurship and Entrepreneurial Skills.
-One of the Department's courses is titled "Development of Entrepreneurial Skills in Cross Generation Teams".
-This case study focuses on this course.
-It is "a semester-long course where seniors and undergraduate students work together in teams on their real-life nano-businesses".
-The idea is to support senior entrepreneurship as well as to facilitate cooperation and transfer of knowledge, skills and experience between generations.
-The course has been offered in the second and fourth semester of the Department's BA degree programme since February 2014.
-It is an elective for both the undergraduate and the senior students.
-The seniors who participate in the cross-generational course are from the University of the Third Age (UTA), an institution founded in 1990, part of the CU's Centre for Continuing Education.1 UTA is open 1 See https://cdv.uniba.sk/en/university-of-the-third-age/.
+The department provides entrepreneurship courses for non-business students from some other faculties as well as interdisciplinary courses that are open to students from the entire university.
+Furthermore, the science park organises events for students - mainly seminars and training - in entrepreneurship and business development.
+For example, it supported the organisation of the Slovak edition of the Social Impact Awards.
+Moreover, many University units have professional or personal contacts in the entrepreneurship ecosystem outside the University.
+They give students information about and access to various events, competitions or support services.
+CU also offers extra-curricular entrepreneurial activities, which are organised ad hoc several times per semester.
+The main activities include guest lectures, presentations, workshops and other events, that are run in cooperation with various experts from the faculty.
+The faculty also organises meetings for students with entrepreneurship specialisation.
+In late 2019, the faculty initiated the Students Entrepreneurship Club - a semi-formal platform connecting student entrepreneurs (active and would- - See https://socialimpactaward.net/.